trilobiet/doabapi/README.md

 Use this JSON API or widget on your web pages to show peer review process information for publishers and titles.

-## Request format
+## Response format JSON or HTML

 The JSON API provides requested data in JSON format.
 This JSON data can be further processed for display in any client application or web site.

 Alternatively one can choose to request a fully formatted and styled HTML widget.